This post may contain affiliate links. Please read our disclosure policy.

-Snow much fun to make, this easy to make Snow Ice Cream recipe will definitely be a hit with the kids on your next snow day. Ā Just three ingredients mixed together in a big bowl and you have a homemade sweet treat in minutes.
+Snow much fun to make, this easy to make Snow Cream recipe will definitely be a hit with the kids on your next snow day.
+My snow cream recipe (aka snow ice cream) mixes fresh snow, sweetened condensed milk, and vanilla, ready in 3 minutes for the ultimate snow-day treat.

 Who doesn’t love a snow day?
-It’s always the best surprise but once that snow day turns into days, cabin fever starts to set in.
+We don’t usually get much snow but I do love a winter wonderland.
+It’s always the best surprise but once that big snow day turns into days, cabin fever starts to set in.
+Next time it snows, make this easy wintery treat!

-This Snow Ice Cream is the ultimate boredom beater and a great break from a day of sledding.
-It’s made with simple pantry ingredients and takes just a few seconds to make.
-That’s right…seconds!
+This fun Snow Ice Cream recipe is the ultimate boredom beater and a great break from a day of sledding.
+It’s a fun recipe made with simple pantry ingredients and takes just a few minutes to make this simple treat.
+That’s right…3 minutes to be exact!

 Kids love adding their favorite toppings and you can even put your favorite spin on this Snow Ice Cream recipe by playing with the flavors.